 Katz has worked as a harpsichordist at University of Pennsylvania, in collaboration with Professor Meg Bragle and Professor Mauro Calcagno, on an opera workshop of 17th century Italian and British works including music from Purcell's King Arthur and Rossi's Orfeo.
 For the past ten years, he has worked with baroque harpist Christa Patton, director of the Queens College Baroque Opera Workshop as a regular faculty member of that workshop, acting as repetiteur and participating in performances with lutenist Deb Fox, violinist Dongmyung Ahn, and guest artists including Antonio Fava, commedia dell'arte actor.

 Future projects include performances and recordings of partimenti and previously unknown and unexplored 17th and 18th keyboard and chamber music, and further performances of new music for early keyboard instruments.

-*Benjamin Katz will be on faculty for Week 1 of the 2022 Amherst Early Music Festival.
+*Benjamin Katz will be on faculty week 1 of the 2024 Amherst Early Music Festival.